csorlandi/csorlandi/README.md

 🎤 ┇Also a Live Coder at <a href="https://twitch.tv/csorlandi"><img src="https://cdn-icons-png.flaticon.com/512/5968/5968819.png" width="15"/> <b>twitch.tv/csorlandi</b></a>;<br />
 💾 ┇Few tech that I enjoy working in are ReactJS, React Native, Typescript, Git, GraphQL and Notion;<br />
 😍 ┇Passionate about education, challanges and solving problem with technology;<br />
-🎯 ┇Looking to contribute to as many open source projects as possible;<br />

 > “Be who you needed when you were younger!”
 ― Some Wise Guy